Natural Teeth Whitening: What Remedies Actually Give you Results and Which Ones are Damaging?

-Teeth whitening kits can be expensive.
+We know teeth whitening kits can be expensive!
 We pride ourselves on selling an affordable product that offers better results at lower prices, but if money is tight, even that can seem like too much.
 So what are your options if you’re desperate to get those pearly-whites but can’t afford the kits?

-Well, there are some natural teeth whitening home remedies that can help to bring out your sparkle.
+There are some natural teeth whitening home remedies that can help to bring out your sparkle.
 They might not deliver an instant Hollywood smile, but they can certainly reduce yellowing and return some of your enamel’s natural sheen.
 At the same time, however, there are “remedies” that may do more harm than good...find out which ones are worth your time!

 Apple Cider Vinegar for Teeth Whitening: Potentially Damaging